Rules for Participation

 You may not use any of the above songs.

-You may submit up to five alternate entries, whether or not you're
+You may submit up to five alternate entries, whether you're

 submitting any main entries.